0xrama/AstraFi/README.md

-# AstraFi – Decentralized Staking & Rewards Platform (PoC)
+# AstraFi – Decentralized Staking & Rewards Platform

 ## Overview
 AstraFi is a next-generation decentralized finance (DeFi) platform built on Soundness.
 It allows users to deposit and stake $SND tokens securely while earning rewards.
 This Proof-of-Concept (PoC) demonstrates a professional, clean, and interactive staking dashboard with real-time reward simulation.